Last Updated on December 29, 2021

 However, if you are on a tight budget, then even the lower models such as the Intel Core i3 or and AMD Ryzen 3 processors would do just fine.

 On the other hand, if you have decent budget, you can always go for high performance CPUs like the Intel Core i7 or AMD Ryzen 7 processors.
-These generally have a higher core count than the mainsream processors.
-This helps them in multitasking.
+These generally have a higher core count than the mainstream processors.
+This helps them in multitasking and is thus great for gaming and streaming CS:GO.

 In the section below we talk about whether a higher core count improves the CS:GO performance or not.